watmin/cogere/README.md

                         Requires --hostname

 Notes:
+  Adding new hosts to existing groups:
+    You can supply --group|-g to --add-host to add the new host to the supplied groups
   Host and group negation:
     Hosts and groups can be negated by prefixing them with ':'
   Mulitple commands: